 Ghoncheh Ghiasian, MPH

-A senior research coordinator, Ms. Ghiasian ensures that the clinical research experience here is positive for our patients.
+As research program manager, Ms. Ghiasian ensures that the clinical research experience here is positive for our patients.
 She is excited to be working at the Inflammatory Bowel Disease Center and strongly believes in the importance of clinical research in increasing treatment options for people living with IBD.